CMT & Local Training

 These trainings are designed not only to educate on suicide prevention, but also to provide the skills to accurately assess someone at risk and develop a plan.
 These trainings are based on the Defense Suicide Prevention Office (DSPO) DoD required training competencies.

 The trainings are not required, but they are encouraged.
-They can replace the annual General Military Training (GMT) for each of these communities and may be taught by a mental health provider, Fleet and Family Support Center (FFSC), Chaplains, Deployment Resiliency Counselors or trained suicide prevention coordinators (SPCs).
+They can replace the annual Common Military Training (CMT) for each of these communities and may be taught by a mental health provider, Fleet and Family Support Center (FFSC), Chaplains, Deployment Resiliency Counselors or trained Suicide Prevention Coordinators (SPCs).

 The trainings are accompanied by lesson plans.
 The final slide of each training contains a link to free video training that anyone can use.
 They are user-friendly for small group discussions in accordance with the new GMT design.